 The College of Arts & Sciences does not award academic credit for internships, other than those offered in the context of Boston University International Education Center.
 However, you may use an internship as the starting point for a Directed Study proposal.
 To do this, your internship must be in a liberal arts field.
 You must follow all the procedures listed above, and your Directed Study must contain a substantial academic component.
 The internship can provide you with valuable literature and field research upon which you may base your Directed Study.

 - Please fill out all three sections on the Directed Study application, noting which sections are to be completed by you, and which sections by your professor.

 - After the student and supervising faculty member have signed the appropriate section of the application, the Department chair’s approval is required.
 Applications submitted to CAS Academic Advising without a Department chair’s signature will be returned to the student.

 - The completed application should be submitted in CAS Academic Advising (CSS, Room 401), where it will be reviewed by the Directed Study Coordinator.
 Upon approval, the student will be registered for the course by the CAS Academic Advising staff.
 A student may not register him/herself for this course.
 Students will receive notification once they have been registered.

-- All applications must be submitted to CAS Academic Advising no later than one week after the beginning of classes for the term in which the Directed Study will occur.
+- All applications must be submitted to CAS Academic Advising no later than the last day to add for the term in which the Directed Study will occur.
 Please keep a copy of the application for yourself and give one to your professor.